Al-Wustho Mangkunegaran Mosque

 Al-Wustho Mangkunegaran Mosque is a historic mosque located in the Central Javanese city of Surakarta, to the west of the Mangkunegaran Palace.
 The mosque is one of the three oldest mosques of Surakarta.
 Al-Wustho Mangkunegaran Mosque was inaugurated as a state mosque ("masjid nagara") of the Mangkunegaran Palace.

 History

 The mosque was formerly known as Mangkunegaran Mosque.
-Construction started in 1878 and the building was completed in 1918, with several parts of the building renovated by Thomas Karsten.
-Maintenance of the mosque was taken care by the royal courtier (abdi dalem) of the Mangkunegaran Palace.
+Construction started in 1878, and the building was completed in 1918, with several parts of the building renovated by Thomas Karsten.
+Maintenance of the mosque was taken care of by the royal courtier (abdi dalem) of the Mangkunegaran Palace.

-The title Al-Wustho was given for the first time in 1949 by the chief (kepala takmir) of the Mangkunegaran Palace Imam Rosidi.
+The title Al-Wustho was given for the first time in 1949 by the chief (kepala takmir) of the Mangkunegaran Palace, Imam Rosidi.
 Al-Wustho means "average", which refers to the average size of the Mangkunegaran Mosque, not as large as the Great Mosque of Surakarta but not as small as the Kepatihan Mosque.